veertuinc/anka-docs/content/en/docs/Anka Build Cloud/prepare-nodes.md

     sudo mdutil -a -i off /
     sudo mdutil -a -i off
     ```

+    > MDS can be disable with `sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.metadata.mds.plist`, but only if SIP is disabled on the host (not recommended)

 5. **Big Sur Only (optional):** Disable Apple's mitigations with `sudo anka config vmx_mitigations 0`.
 Without it, performance will be ~10% worse inside of the VM.